A balanced diet, regular physical activity, and positive environment are among the most important factors for a happy working life.

-Sophie Francis of The Langley Group says that there is a research which shows that gratitude gives people a big boost to happiness and wellbeing.
+The Langley Group says that there is a research which shows that gratitude gives people a big boost to happiness and wellbeing.
 Thanking or praising someone makes them feel good and makes us feel even better.
 If it’s reciprocated, it has a ripple effect, spreading happiness and positivity to others.

 Also, boosting the mood can be done by making an attempt to develop a more optimistic explanatory style when talking what is happening to us.
 This makes the experiences more enjoyable and that is a great mood booster.